Setting up your Converso account

 If you're an admin, you can also create new groups.

-A group consists of a team inbox, my inbox, archived messages, broadcast messages, payments and admin.
-Conversations can only be assigned to one or more users in a group.
+A group also consists of a my inbox, archived messages, broadcast messages, payments and admin.
+Conversations can be assigned to one or more users in a group.

 Under Admin> Team, admins can select which users in the business can view and send messages in the group: